-Hally Marshal, Owner and executive Director for over 15 years and in the profession of Early Childhood Education now nearing 25 years.
-“The field of Early Childhood Education continues to excite me.
+Hally Marshall, “The field of Early Childhood Education since 2002 and it continues to excite me.
 I am deeply inspired by our community of learners, and am grateful to work in an environment that emphasizes a sense of belonging and well-being for all children.
 It is my belief that strong relationships are essential foundations for optimal learning”.
-Part of my role as Executive Director is to keep abreast of, and advocate for Early Childhood interventions.

 Chris Haughton father of 3, grandfather of 1.
 Been working for kids kupboard going on 4 years now.
 I've been in business management, worked in construction & have never had a job more rewarding than working for kids kupboard.
 I love what I do, & really enjoy being able to give back to my community.
 In my spare time I enjoy hunting, fishing, hiking with family & friends.
 We definitely take advantage of what the Alaska outdoors has to offer.